e-mail: bok@dhit.pl

 kg/mm²

-In terms of safety, there are many recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or where solvents are present, and also in water or oil.
-Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+In terms of safety, there are several recommendations regarding the use of these magnets.
+It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
+Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

-As for risks, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are properly protected.
+As for risks, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are properly protected.
 Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.

-Advantages as well as disadvantages of neodymium magnets NdFeB.
+Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+In addition to immense strength, neodymium magnets have the following advantages:

-• They do not lose strength over time - after 10 years, their power decreases by only ~1% (theoretically),
+• They do not lose their power (of the magnet).
+After about 10 years, their power decreases by only ~1% (theoretically),

-• They protect against demagnetization caused by external magnetic field very well,
+• They are exceptionally resistant to demagnetization caused by an external magnetic field,

-• In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,
+• Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

 • They have very high magnetic induction on the surface of the magnet,